Israel–Qatar relations: Diplomatic relations

 In June 2017, Israel backed the Saudi-led bloc of Arab states opposed to Qatar in the 2017 Qatar diplomatic crisis, and announced the expulsion of Qatari state-funded broadcaster Al Jazeera Media Network from Israel.
 Emirati author Salem Al Ketbi claimed, without due substantiation, that towards the end of the 20th century, Qatar had boycotted some countries that resorted to peace and normalisation of relations with Israel.

 During the Gaza war, Qatar mediated between Hamas and Israel.
 They reached the 2023 Gaza war ceasefire and the exchange of more than 100 Israeli hostages for 240 Palestinian prisoners.

 In April 2024, Essa Al-Nassr, a brigadier general at the Emiri Guard and member of the Consultative Assembly of Qatar stated that "there will be no peace nor negotiations with the Zionist entity for one reason: because their mentality does not recognize negotiations, but rather only… breaking promises and lying… They only recognize one thing, which is killings; since they are killers of prophets.”
 He has also referred to the October 7 attacks as a “prelude to the annihilation of the corruption of the ‘second Zionist entity’ upon earth".

+On 19 January 2025, a ceasefire agreement brokered between Israel and Hamas by Qatar, United States and Egypt suspended the Gaza war, involving the release of Israeli hostages and Palestinian prisoners.
+Israeli opposition leader Yair Lapid commended Qatar's involvement in hostage negotiations with Hamas.
+On 10 October 2025, another Gaza peace agreement brokered between Israel and Hamas by Qatar, United States, Turkey and Egypt went into effect.

+In February 2026, Lapid called on the United States to designate Qatar as a “hostile” or “enemy” state, alleging that Doha had acted in ways that undermine Israeli interests.
+He linked the call to alleged Qatari influence operations and anti-Israel activity abroad, including in academic and political spheres.
+Lapid also supported legislative efforts in Israel to formally classify Qatar as an enemy state under Israeli law and urged U.S. lawmakers to adopt a similar designation.